mtliba/MAE-EyeTracking-Evaluation/README.md

 unzip ALLFIXATIONMAPS.zip -d path/to/destination
 ```

-Run the notebook, and change the paths based on your the MIT1003 dataset location
+Run the notebook, and change the paths based on your MIT1003 dataset location.